doanndev/GoldenGameDoc/websockets/GameRoomHookNotPagination.md

   const handleJoinRoom = async (roomId: number) => {
     try {
+      // First check if user is already in a room const checkResult = await checkJoinerInRoom({ roomId, sessionId: 0 }); // sessionId 0 for general check if (checkResult?.success) {
+        alert('You are already in a room.
+Please leave the current room first.');
+        return;
+      }

       const result = await joinRoom({ roomId });
       if (result?.success) {
         alert(`Successfully joined room ${roomId}`);